tashaxanavsem82/collaborative-kaizen/CONTRIBUTING.md

 Please adhere to this project's [Code of Conduct](CODE_OF_CONDUCT.md).

 ## Issue Tracking
 For reporting issues or requesting features, please use the GitHub issues tracker.
+Consider using our issue templates for a more streamlined process.